AI-SysBio/Ab-binding/README.md

 	- pip install python-Levenshtein
 	- conda install -c bioconda anarci

-Importantly, if you want to use parapred and Ab-Ligity, You need to get full antibody structures by first submitting your sequences to Ab structure inference pipeline such as [Repertoire Builder](https://sysimm.org/rep_builder/).
+Importantly, if you want to use Abligity, You need to get full antibody structures by first submitting your sequences to Ab structure inference pipeline such as [Repertoire Builder](https://sysimm.org/rep_builder/).
 Then, to run an analysis, you can simply run an example analysis with `run_example.py`

 &nbsp;